ESTH 1010: Skin & Body Therapy Professional Practice

 - Apply health and hygiene practices in accordance with industry standards.

-- Identify all skin types and conditions, as well as common diseases and disorders, and advise on appropriate personalized skincare routines.
+- Perform and evaluate facial treatment services including identifying skin types and conditions, as well as common diseases and disorders, and advise on appropriate personalized skincare routines.

-- Demonstrate personalized hand and foot procedures, including nail shaping, cuticle maintenance, callus reduction and polish application.
+- Perform and evaluate personalized hand and foot procedures, including nail shaping, cuticle maintenance, callus reduction and polish application.

 - Apply foundational skills in holistic massage by integrating relaxation massage, pressure point techniques, and paraffin therapy to promote balance, well-being, and address specific skin conditions.

-- Identify and treat specific skin and nail conditions while providing recommendations and preventive care for diabetic clients.
+- Evaluate and treat skin and nail conditions of the hands and feet, while providing recommendations and preventive care for diabetic clients.

 - Safely and effectively demonstrate eyelash and eyebrow treatments, considering client preferences and adhering to safety protocols.

-- Identify principles of trichology to safely and effectively perform epilation services.
+- Apply principles of trichology to safely perform and evaluate epilation services

 - Integrate mindfulness practice to enhance communication and professionalism in client consultations by focusing on active listening, presence, and responsiveness to client needs.